vincentgarcia00/book-club/README.md

 ### `npm run deploy`

-To deploy to Github Pages
+To deploy to Github Pages.
+This will run the build first.

 ### `yarn start`